Sunday, April 27, 2014

 Last night I heard one guy who I thought wasn't as nice to be as he could be get scolded for an unrelated reason by his girlfriend/wife/platonic female companion.
 I looked away in my bed so my smile wouldn't be too obvious.
 I had a bit trouble sleeping but mainly just nerves before the trip back.
 I lugged my heavy stuff as well as I could to the ferry terminal, putting the stuff down briefly to I could dash to Rachel the Pig at Pike Place Market briefly.
 By the time I reached the ferry terminal I was sweating like crazy.
 A panhandler approached me; I indicated no. He started asking me for a Bainbridge Island ticket anyway.
 I scolded him that I was dying here and he left me alone after that.
 I grabbed McDonald's breakfast at the terminal and then got on the Washington State Ferries ferry to Bainbridge Island.
 At Bainbridge Island Ferry Terminal I took the 90 bus (Kitsap Transit) to Poulsbo, where I transferred to a 7 bus (Jefferson Transit) and got a daypass.

-[NOW: The ferry terminal, which no longer has a McDonald's is Seattle Ferry Terminal.
+[NOW: I started from City Hostel Seattle.
+Google says it's temporarily closed, but since it's been closed since 2020 it's likely permanently closed.
+The ferry terminal, which no longer has a McDonald's is Seattle Ferry Terminal.
 The Poulsbo stop was Poulsbo Transfer Center, though buses now connect there at North Viking Transit Center.]

 Jefferson Transit changed their timings so I was able to ride all the way to Haines Park & Ride in Port Townsend instead of having to cross twice earlier at Four Corners (a stop just outside of Port Hadlock).
 At Haines I took the 8 bus (Jefferson Transit) to Sequim.
 At Sequim Transit Center, I got a guy I'd been talking with a little to keep an eye on my stuff while I did a quick run around, including the small park (but not as small as Mill Ends Park) Seal Street Park.
 Back at Sequim Transit Center I took the 30 Commuter bus (Clallam Transit) to Port Angeles' Gateway Transit Center.
 I didn't feel like walking so I sat by the Dairy Queen there until they opened and then had lunch there.
 I then wandered to Black Ball Ferry Terminal.
 That terminal has two sections; the path to the second section had new black railings this time.
 I didn't want to do much climbing so when I got on the Coho ferry I didn't go to the upstairs viewing area at the back of the shop but rather found a decent spot at the front.
 By this point I had noticed that one of my travel cases was a one-use wonder; no further trips a good idea for that case.